gillescochez/is.js/README.md

 console.log(is.Number(anything)); // return true if anything was created by the number constructor

+console.log(is.Date(anything)); // return true if anything was created by the date constructor

-console.log(is.Boolean(anything)); // return true if anything was created by the boolean constructor
+console.log(is.RegExp(anything)); // return true if anything was created by the RegExp constructor

 ```